Close

 Military children and state taxes

 The provisions of SCRA do not apply to military children.
-If required to file state income taxes, they should file in the location where they physically reside.
+If required to file state income taxes, they should file in the state where income was earned.

 Do you have questions about your federal or state income taxes?
 Schedule a free appointment with a Military OneSource MilTax consultant by calling 800-342-9647 or using live chat.
 OCONUS/International?
 View calling options.